codaworks/react-glow/README.md

 </GlowCapture>
 ```

-Every child of `<Glow>` can style themself how to look when glowing.
+Children of `<Glow>` can style themselves how to look when glowing.
 You might choose to leave some children unchanged, or highlight them with the `glow:` variant style.

 The value of `color` will be available as a CSS variable `--glow-color`, as well as the Tailwind `glow` color.
 You can pass any valid CSS color, including `hsl()` values etc.